Lacey, Washington

 5475 45th Avenue SE map

-This 46-acre park is a high activity site with 3 soccer fields, 3 baseball/softball fields, tennis courts, sand volleyball, basketball, walkways, picnic facilities, restrooms, and a local access skate park for the beginner and intermediate participant. more »
+This 46-acre park is a high-activity site with 3 soccer fields, 3 baseball/softball fields, tennis courts, sand volleyball, basketball, walkways, picnic facilities, grills, rental picnic shelters, restrooms, and a local access skate park for the beginner and intermediate participant. more »

 Regional Athletic Complex